 Autistic Spectrum Disorders

-Jack is nearly 4 and he hears too much and puts his hands over his ears, he does not like being cuddled or touched.
-Jack speaks very little and when he does he repeats words or phrases inappropriately.
+Jake is nearly 4 and he hears too much and puts his hands over his ears, he does not like being cuddled or touched.
+Jake speaks very little and when he does he repeats words or phrases inappropriately.
 He loves music especially nursery rhymes… read more >

-What symptoms of Autism might you recognise in a child?
+What traits or signs of Autism might you recognise in a young child?

 A child may have sensory processing difficulties and be overly sensitive to sound, light or touch.
 He may find normal noises painful and hold hands over his ears or refuse to wear “itchy” clothes and can withdraw from physical contact because it is over-stimulating or overwhelming.